Direct-PoseNet: Absolute Pose Regression with Photometric Consistency: Experiments

 \subsection{Implementation Details}

-We build our pose regression model upon prior DNN-based methods~\cite{Brahmbhatt18, Kendall17, Kendall15} using PyTorch~\cite{NEURIPS2019_9015}.
+\paragraph{Pose Regression} We build our pose regression model upon prior DNN-based methods~\cite{Brahmbhatt18, Kendall17, Kendall15} using PyTorch~\cite{NEURIPS2019_9015}.
 We choose to use the MobileNetV2~\cite{MobileNetv2} backbone in this work.
 We freeze the batch normalization layers~\cite{Ioffe15} from the pre-trained ImageNet backbone to train our baseline pose regression model.
+Since a direct rotation matrix regression may not belong to SO(3), a singular value decomposition (SVD) is applied to normalize the rotation component of $\mathbf{\hat{P}}$ during inference time.
+However, we also find that the pose regression network learns to predict orthogonal rotation matrices even without using the SVD.
 All models are optimized with the Adam optimizer~\cite{Kingma15}.
 The base model is trained with a batch size of 4 and a learning rate of $1 \times 10^{-4}$.
 We implement an early stopping strategy with a patience value of 200 and schedule the learning rate decay for every 50 epochs on validation loss plateau with a factor of 0.95.

-Our NeRF model is trained with input poses in SE(3).
+\paragraph{NeRF} Our NeRF model is trained with input poses in SE(3).
 To ensure a consistent coordinate system in pose regression and NVS, we further align and recenter the camera poses with zero-means similar in Mildenhall \etal~\cite{Mildenhall20}.
-For the positional encoding function $\gamma_{\alpha}(p)$, we set the maximum frequency band $m=8$, and time to reach the maximum frequency band $N=1200$ epochs.
+The NeRF architecture mainly follows the original implementation~\cite{Mildenhall20}, except we apply a coarse-to-fine positional encoding $\gamma_{\alpha}(p)$ for both positions and directions.
+We set the maximum frequency band $m=8$, and time to reach the maximum frequency band $N=1200$ epochs.

-For our proposed methods in \cref{sec:system_setup} and \cref{sec:unlabelled_training}, we train the pose regression model with direct matching (Direct-PoseNet) with $\lambda_1=0.3$ and $\lambda_2=0.7$, and further fine-tune the model (Direct-PoseNet+U) with $\lambda_1=1.0$ and $\lambda_2=0.0$ to simulate the unlabeled data circumstances.
+\paragraph{Training} For our proposed methods in \cref{sec:system_setup} and \cref{sec:unlabeled_training}, we train the pose regression model with direct matching (Direct-PoseNet) with $\lambda_1=0.3$ and $\lambda_2=0.7$, and further fine-tune the model (Direct-PoseNet+U) with $\lambda_1=1.0$ and $\lambda_2=0.0$ to simulate the unlabeled data circumstances.
 We set the batch size to 1 for training both models.
-The learning rate is set to $1 \times 10^{-5}$ with the same early stopping strategy as above. \cref{algo:1} shows the standard training procedure for Direct-PoseNet.
+The learning rate is set to $1 \times 10^{-5}$ with the same early stopping strategy as above.
 All models are trained within 24 hours with a single Nvidia 1080Ti graphic card.
+In our experience, the NeRF training time can reach approximately the same as training PoseNet models.
+More details on network architecture and training procedure are provided in the supplementary material.